Azure/bicep-registry-modules/avm/res/recovery-services/vault/README.md

 - Required: Yes
 - Type: array

+### Parameter: `privateEndpoints.customNetworkInterfaceName`

+The custom name of the network interface attached to the private endpoint.

+- Required: No
+- Type: string

+### Parameter: `privateEndpoints.enableTelemetry`

+Enable/Disable usage telemetry for module.

+- Required: No
+- Type: bool

 ### Parameter: `privateEndpoints.ipConfigurations`

 A list of IP configurations of the private endpoint.
 This will be used to map to the First Party Service endpoints.

-- Required: Yes
+- Required: No
-- Type: object
+- Type: array

 **Required parameters**